FAQs - TICKETING

 Q25.
 What is the lineup for GlastonBARRY Juniors?

 Q26: How do the tickets work for this event?
 Tickets for this event are either sold individually or as a Family Pass.
 Purchasing a family pass will give you 4 tickets to the event.
 PLEASE NOTE a family pass will admit either 2 adults and 2 children or one adult and three children (Anyone Under 18 will be admitted as a child but EVERYONE UNDER 18 must be accompanied by an adult).
 ID MAY BE REQUIRED.
-Children under 3 have free entry (3 year olds will need a ticket).
+All under 18s on site will be asked to wear a wristband and parents or guardians with children under the age of 10 are asked to write their contact telephone number on the child's wristband.
+Children under 3 have free entry but will still be asked to wear a wristband on arrival (3 year olds will need to purchase an E-ticket).
+All tickets purchased from Mack Events will be emailed out to you as E-Tickets - these will either need to redeemed in advance from our ticket collection point, or shown on the front door.
+(Collecting your wristbands in advance will give you access to the fast lane for entry).

 Q27: Can I bring food or drink?
-No food or drink will be allowed to be brought on site for this event.
-(The Security staff do have some discretion in terms of baby food / bottles etc... but for older children there will be a number of food / drinks vendors within the site so you do not need to bring your own food or drink).
+No food or drink is allowed to be brought on site for this event but we do have a new and improved food court for 2023 which will be offering kids meals.
+There will be a wide range of drinks on offer and a free water refill station on site.
+(The Security staff do have some discretion in terms of bringing in baby food / bottles etc...)
+There will be a number of food vendors serving a great variety of food.

-There will be both a licensed bar and a soft drink bar at the festival and we will be operating a drinks tokens system as we do at GlastonBARRY festival (please see Question 12) The adult bar will be the same as GlastonBARRY festival (Over 18s only - challenge 25 in operation).
-The kids bar will serve the following:
+There will be both a licensed bar and a soft drink bar at the festival plus a free water refill station.
+We will be operating a drinks tokens system as we do at GlastonBARRY festival (please see Question 12) The adult bar will be the same as GlastonBARRY festival (Over 18s only - challenge 25 in operation).
+The Kids Bar will serve soft drinks only.

 Q28: Can I bring a push chair to this event?
 Although there are no restrictions on bringing pushchairs to the event, please be aware that the site does take place on grass and we cannot account for the weather, if the weather is bad during or in the the run up to the event, you may find it difficult to manoeuvre your push chair on the grass.

 Q29: Are there disabled facilities?
 There will be disabled toilets as well as disabled changing facilities on site.
-We also offer disabled parking.
+We can also offer disabled parking.
+Please contact us to arrange.
 If you have a blue badge then please display it at the gate and you will be directed to the disabled parking area.
 Please contact us for more info.

 Q30.
 Who do I contact if I have a complaint?

-For the duration of the festival we are working to specific licensing conditions, working closely with environmental health to adhere to those conditions and have noise limiters in place to ensure that we do not exceed those limits.
-If you have a noise complaint please contact us via our complaints line - 07743681812 and your complaint will be logged and investigated by our health and safety advisor on site.
+For the duration of our festivals we will be working to specific licensing conditions, working closely with environmental health to adhere to those conditions and have noise limiters in place to ensure that we do not exceed those limits.
+If you have a noise complaint please contact us via our complaints line - 07388200204 and your complaint will be logged and investigated by our health and safety advisor on site.

 If something at one of our events has been unsatisfactory we would always like to be made aware of it so that we can rectify it in the future.
 Please contact us with your concerns and our complaints officer will look into the matter and will endeavour to contact you as soon as possible.